-2017 Minnesota Chamber Federation Priorities adopted by the River Heights Chamber of Commerce:
+2018 Minnesota Chamber Federation Priorities adopted by the River Heights Chamber of Commerce:

-- Policy changes to make it more affordable and convenient for private-sector employees to purchase short-term disability policies in the private insurance market.A troubling new trend is for cities to enact their own workplace mandates, creating a patchwork of city-by-city ordinances that presents an even greater administrative burden for employers.
+A troubling trend is for cities to enact their own workplace mandates, creating a patchwork of city-by-city ordinances that presents an even greater administrative burden for employers.
+Local governments are right to control certain activities within their own borders, but enacting employee wage and benefit mandates on private employers is outside city authority and conflicts with state law.
 Local units of government should not be able to enact their own local minimum wage ordinances or benefit mandates since doing so will disrupt the state employment market and impede hiring and job growth.
 Accordingly, we support explicit statewide preemption of local government labor mandates.